winstonjs/winston/UPGRADE-3.0.md

 - `winston.Container.prototype.add` no longer does crazy options parsing.
 Implementation inspired by [segmentio/winston-logger](https://github.com/segmentio/winston-logger/blob/master/lib/index.js#L20-L43)

 ### `winston.Logger`
+- **Do not use** `new winston.Logger(opts)` – it has been removed for improved performance.
+Use `winston.createLogger(opts)` instead.

 - `winston.Logger.log` and level-specific methods (`.info`, `.error`, etc) **no longer accepts a callback.** The vast majority of use cases for this feature was folks awaiting _all logging_ to complete, not just a single logging message.
 To accomplish this:

 ``` js
 logger.log('info', 'some message');